Gorgeous, isn't it?

 Each sticky-note has the bare bones of one (or more) scene on it.
 White notes are scenes in Gwen's POV; yellow notes are in Bev's POV.
 The blue and purple ones off to the side are various editing/worldbuilding/general notes.

-that way if I wanted to move scenes around, all I had to do was move the
+I tried to make it so that each sticky-note had just one scene on it, that way if I wanted to move scenes around, all I had to do was move the sticky note.
+I didn't do very well with that, but hey, it was a learning process.

 The four yellow stickies in the photo on the right could have been reduced to one sentence: they argue.
 But, I'd forgotten I'd written that argument, and I loved it, and I kind of got carried away writing it down.
 At least now if I need to remember what was said in that argument and don't want to search through my Word doc, I can look here.